-Posting Form Data to Remote Site using HttpWebRequest
+Posting Form Data to Remote Site using C# and HttpWebRequest

-Easily send data using HttpWebRequest Post.
+Posting form data using C# and HttpWebRequest is easy.
 The data is sent via the HTTP POST method to a remote server from your code behind.

-This global code snippet for using HttpWebRequest Post can be used from a code behind web form, console application or Windows form application.
+This global code snippet for using HttpWebRequest to post data to a server can be used from a code behind a web form, console application or Windows form application.

 C#